 The way that menarche and menstruation are dealt with in our culture, our families and our communities clearly influences how a young woman understands what it “means” to be a woman, a cyclical sexual fertile female human being.

-What is A Menarche Ceremony?
+What is Menarche?

 The Apache Native Americans held ceremonies for days with the whole tribe present to celebrate girls entering their Womanhood.
 The Nootka tribe had a party to honour a girl’s menarche after which she was taken far out to sea and left to swim back to the land.
 Once she had done this she was recognised by her community as a woman, strong and brave and ready for the responsibilities of womanhood – marriage and rearing children.